Fiat Sedici

-The Fiat Sedici is a subcompact crossover SUV (B-segment) that was co developed by Fiat and Suzuki, mainly for the market in Europe.
+The Fiat Sedici is a subcompact crossover SUV (B-segment) that was co-developed by Fiat and Suzuki, mainly for the market in Europe.
 Introduced in December 2005, it was manufactured until October 2014 (with the last model year being 2015).
+As 4x4 is 16, the car is named Sedici ([ˈseːditʃi]), which means "sixteen" in Italian.

 History

 It was introduced in December 2005, at the Bologna Motor Show, and was built at the Magyar Suzuki plant in Hungary.
 The expected production volume was 60,000 units per year, one third of these to be sold by Fiat, and two thirds sold by Suzuki and badged as the SX4.

 The design was created by Giorgetto Giugiaro's Italdesign Giugiaro studio, and was an alternative to mini multi-purpose vehicles (MPV), which have a more "boxy" appearance.
 It was the official car of the 2006 Winter Olympics.
 As the car is four wheel drive, it could be considered a 4x4.